epam-cross-platform-lab/swagger-dart-code-generator/README.md

 ### **IncludeIfNull for model generation**

 This option is used to add includeIfEmpty annotation for model fields.
 If option not enabled or empty - includeIfNull annotation will not added to fields.
-For mode details see [oficial documentation](https://pub.dev/documentation/json_annotation/latest/json_annotation/JsonSerializable/includeIfNull.html) Please see next example:
+For mode details see [official documentation](https://pub.dev/documentation/json_annotation/latest/json_annotation/JsonSerializable/includeIfNull.html) Please see next example:

 ```yaml
 targets: